To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 Technology for Human Welfare

-Recognising that scientific and technological inputs could significantly contribute to improve the quality of life and public services, CSIR would endeavour to:
+Recognising that scientific and technological inputs could significantly contribute to improving the quality of life and public services, CSIR would endeavor to:

 Provide S&T based solutions to mitigate the vulnerability and improve the quality of life, especially, for the weaker and disadvantaged sections of the society.